okemoto6/GDAPC/TEST-GH-KNIT.md

 Data check showed that started_at, ended_at and ride_len columns were imported as characters instead of datetime and duration data types.
-So it needs to be changed:
+So it needs to be changed.
+Because manipulating and making calculations on ride_len in numeric data type is easier, I decided to keep it this way.

 ## DATA TYPES CHANGE